mark-andrews/blsmarks/README.md

                  id_col = 'nid', grade_col = 'grade')
 ```

-This writes the grades to the file.
-Note how we indicate which columns
+This writes the grades in `grades_df` to the Excel file.
+Note how we
-of the data frame have the student IDs and the grades.
+indicate which columns of the data frame have the student IDs and the
+grades.

+A few other things to note:

+- Sometimes grades already exist in the spreadsheet that we get from BLS
+  student records.
+These grades should not be altered, and so this
+  command does not do so.
+It could happen that a grade exists already
+  for a student for whom you have a new grade in `grades_df`.
+This could
+  happen because the student already did and passed the element or
+  module but mistakenly did the assessment again.
+If grades already
+  exist, they are not overwritten.
+However, the command will print out
+  the names and the old and new grades of these students for your
+  information.
+- Sometimes grades exist in the grades data frame but there is no row
+  for the relevant student or students in the BLS marksheet.
+In this
+  case, thise new students are *not* addded to the spreadsheet, but
+  again, the command will print out the names and grades of these
+  students for your information.
+- Apart from this printed out information, the command will print out
+  the number of students in originally in the BLS spreadsheet, how many
+  of these students already have grades, how many grades are in the
+  grades data frame, and how many of the grades in that data frame it
+  entered into the spreadsheet.

 Also note that the command `enter_bls_grades` will not overwrite an
 existing grade in the spreadsheet.